bandajon/lusaka-intergrated-solid-waste-company/ARCHITECTURE.md

 **Purpose:**

-- Serves as the single entry point for all client applications.
+- Serves as the single entry point for all client applications, including landfill gate systems.
 - Exposes RESTful APIs tailored to the needs of different clients.
 - Coordinates with backend microservices via gRPC.
 - Simplifies client interactions by aggregating data from multiple services.